Lesson Plan - Get It!

-If Greeks soldiers intermingled with the subjects of the empire, there was a much higher chance that people would continue to accept Greek rule as the cultures merged.
+If Greeks soldiers intermingled with the empire's subjects, there was a much higher chance that people would continue to accept Greek rule as the cultures merged.

-Whether his accepting attitude toward cultural interaction was a calculated strategy or a byproduct from his worldly education, Alexander was great in that he changed what it meant to rule over a vast empire.
+Whether his accepting attitude toward cultural interaction was a calculated strategy or a byproduct of his worldly education, Alexander was great in changing what it meant to rule over a vast empire.

-Continue on to the Got It? section to review Alexander's journey and consider how much of his legacy might simply be the result of luck.
+Continue to the Got It? section to review Alexander's journey and consider how much of his legacy might be the result of luck.